htkhsh/QFiND/README.md

 ## Cite `EDR-ID`
 If you like `EDR-ID`, we would appreciate it if you starred the repository in order to help us increase its visibility.
-Furthermore, if you find the framework useful in your research, we would be grateful if you could cite our publications
+Furthermore, if you find the framework useful in your research, we would be grateful if you could cite our publications:
 - H. Takahashi and R. Borrelli, J. Chem.
 Phys.
 161, 151101 (2024). (https://doi.org/10.1063/5.0232232)
 - H. Takahashi and R. Borrelli, submitted to J. Chem.
+Phys.

-Phys. using the following bibtex entry:
+Here are the bibtex entries:
 ```bib
 @article{HierarchicalEOM-jl2023,
   doi = {10.1038/s42005-023-01427-2},